 Security in ecommerce remains an important topic for customers as well as merchants.
 Many customers fear identity theft and misuse of their payment information.
 This topic is also relevant for shop owners, because payment defaults caused by fraudsters are very unpleasant.
 By introducing the Payment Services Directive 2, also known as PSD2, the EU aims to prevent such scenarios.

-From 14 September, payment service providers in the EU will be obliged to implement new requirements.
-The PSD2 has various aspects, among which multi-factor authentication (MFA) is particularly relevant for online merchants.
+The PSD2 obliges payment service providers in the EU to implement new requirements.
+It has various aspects, among which multi-factor authentication (MFA) is particularly relevant for online merchants.

 What does multi-factor authentication mean?